science calculator

 Deep dive

-This specific gravity calculator divides your sample density by a reference density (water by default) to give a unitless SG.
-Enter both densities in matching units for accurate results.
+This specific gravity calculator divides your sample density by a reference density, such as water, to give a unitless SG value you can use across brewing, lab, and engineering applications.

 FAQs